hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Limit Trie Logs for Bonsai
+# Reduce database size

-The early access feature `--Xbonsai-limit-trie-logs-enabled` minimizes the database size of Besu if you are using `data-storage-format=BONSAI`.
-When enabled, this feature can reduce database growth by more than 3 GB each week on mainnet.
+You can use the the early access feature `--Xbonsai-limit-trie-logs-enabled` to minimize the database size of Besu, if you are using `data-storage-format=BONSAI`.
+When enabled, this feature can reduce database growth by more than 3GB each week on mainnet.

-## Step by Step Guide
+To use this feature before it is enabled by default, add the `--Xbonsai-limit-trie-logs-enabled` option to your Besu command.

+## Limit Trie Logs for Bonsai

 :::caution

-The commands in this guide are an example.
-Before executing the commands on your node, ensure you tailor it to your own node configuration.
+The following commands are examples.
+Before executing these example commands on your node, m,modify them to apply to your node's configuration.

 :::

-1. Update Besu config to add --Xbonsai-limit-trie-logs-enabled but don’t restart yet
+1. Add the `--Xbonsai-limit-trie-logs-enabled` option to the [Besu configuration file](configuration-file).
-1. Stop Besu
+1. Stop Besu.
 1. (optional) Run:
 `sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=X_SNAP storage x-trie-log prune`
-1. Start Besu (remembering to run sudo systemctl daemon-reload if you use a systemd service file as per CoinCashew and Somer)
+1. Restart Besu.
+If you're using a `systemd` service file, as recommended by CoinCashew and Somer, ensure you execute `sudo systemctl daemon-reload`.
-1. Look out for `Limit trie logs enabled: retention: 512; prune window: 30000` in your Besu config printout during startup
+1. Look for `Limit trie logs enabled: retention: 512; prune window: 30000` in your Besu configuration printout during startup.
-1. Enjoy more free space

-## How?
+## Restart Besu
-If you want to use this feature before it is enabled by default, simply add this option to your Besu command: `--Xbonsai-limit-trie-logs-enabled`

 When you restart Besu it will begin pruning, block by block after an initial reduction in the database during each startup.

 If you have a long-running node, this will not immediately clear your backlog of trie logs in the same way that resyncing does.
 Instead of resyncing, in order to do this we’re providing a “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
 Note, this requires Besu to be shutdown before running, but downtime will be minimal.
 You will **not** need to run this command a second time if you keep `--Xbonsai-limit-trie-logs-enabled`.